Academic Integrity Procedure

 Academic integrity Academic integrity is the honest and respectful engagement with the scholarships of learning, teaching, research and community.
 It is an essential moral code to be upheld by the academic community inclusive of staff and students.

 Academic misconduct Conduct that conflicts with the principles of academic honesty and academic integrity and leads to an unfair advantage.
 Types of academic misconduct include: plagiarism, contract cheating, examination cheating, duplicate submission, unauthorised use of artificial intelligence to create part thereof or all assessable content, text-spinners, techniques to disguise plagiarised work, fabrication, impersonation, academic fraud, solicitation and promoting the breach of academic, collusion and non-compliance with examination/test instructions/requirements.
+This does not include provisions of the Accessibility Learning Access Plan (LAP) Procedure [ST1966].

 Bias(ed) Inclination or prejudice for or against one person or group of people, especially in a way to be considered unfair.